lepoidev/knote/readme.md

 # knote
-Automated note taking for students

-# Overview
-`knote` automates the creation and organization of digital class notes.
+Tool for the creation and organization of digital class notes.

 ## Options
 By default, running `knote` will ensure a note for the currently active subject exists and opens it with the configured application.